India and Pakistan 2009

 back to Singhvi's where we had arranged to meet Sajjan, the driver to take

-left a message that he could not get the car up the narrow streets (as we
+phoned and left a message that he could not get the car up the narrow streets

-rather expected) and he would meet us at the Jalori Gate at the edge of the
+(as we rather expected) and he would meet us at the Jalori Gate at the edge

-old town.
-When we got there he was nowhere to be seen so we asked around
+of the old town.
+When we got there he was nowhere to be seen so we asked

-and a passer-by called him on his mobile.
-It seemed he was waiting in another
+around and a passer-by called him on his mobile.
+It seemed he was waiting

-square on the other side of the gate, so we went there while, apparently,
+in another square on the other side of the gate, so we went there while,

-he came around for us!
-Eventually we met up and set off, with his young son
+apparently, he came around for us!
+Eventually we met up and set off, with

 ||First we went to Mandore Gardens, a former capital city of the local princedom, where there were several old temples and a museum all set in well-kept gardens.
 The place was obviously a favourite weekend day out and was full of local people strolling around or playing cricket on the grass, or watching the numerous monkeys sitting on the walls, who didn't seem too worried by the crowds around them.|